 B-8.
-Martin's Cove (west of Devil's Gate) is named for the Martin of Jesus Christ of Latter-day Saints leases the cove from the Bureau of Land Management and offers site orientation at the nearby Mormon Handcart Visitor Center (see entry B-7, above).
+Martin's Cove (west of Devil's Gate) is named for the Martin way, as well.
+Today, The Church of Jesus Christ of Latter-day Saints leases the cove from the Bureau of Land Management and offers site orientation at the nearby Mormon Handcart Visitor Center (see entry B-7, above).
 The cove is open to the public free of charge.
 Interpretive signs provide information along the public hiking trail (3 to 4 miles round trip) into the cove.
-Handcart Center staff will transport mobility-impaired visitors to the cove, without charge, upon request.
 A monument commemorating the Martin Company tragedy is on the north side of the old highway about 2 miles southwest of the handcart center.

 Handcart Company, a party of Mormon emigrants who took shelter there during a blizzard in 1856.
-Many of the company died of exposure in their stormbattered camp while awaiting the arrival of rescue wagons from Salt Lake City.
-Although the site is strongly associated with this sad event in the Utah emigration, Oregon and California pioneers passed this way, as well.
-Today, The Church
+Many of the company died of exposure in their storm-battered camp while awaiting the arrival of rescue wagons from Salt Lake City.
+Although the site is strongly associated with this sad event in the Utah emigration, Oregon and California pioneers passed this